 We have established two annual times for our reunions: Alumni Reunion Weekend and 50th Class Reunion/50+ Weekend.

 Alumni Reunion Weekend is our summer reunion time where all graduates from 1952 to today are welcome back.
-The entire weekend is planned for you and includes an Alumni Art Show, tours of campus, Reunion dinners based on class year, major and affinity group, a Buffalo Chapter Alumni Council Open Meeting and a Boat Cruise!
+The entire weekend is planned for you and includes an Alumni Art Show, tours of campus, a Buffalo Chapter Alumni Council Open Meeting and a Boat Cruise!

 The 50th Class Reunion/50+ Weekend is our fall reunion time where classes celebrating 50 years or more are welcome to return to campus.
 The 50th class is gifted a reunion by the Alumni Relations department in honor of their milestone anniversary.